 Gluten-Free Blueberry Lemon Clafoutis

-If you can make a smoothie, you can make this quick and easy Gluten-Free Blueberry Lemon Clafoutis.
-All you need to do is throw some simple ingredients in a blender and the result is a smooth, not mushy, perfectly custard-like dessert that’s perfect for any occasion.
+This recipe for gluten-free blueberry lemon clafoutis couldn’t be easier to make.
+All you need to do is toss some simple ingredients in a blender and the result is a smooth, not mushy, perfectly custard-like dessert that’s perfect for any occasion, including Eid.
+Clafoutis is quick to make and elegant enough to be guest worthy!

 “Thank you for the recipe!
 You are right very easy and so enjoyed it!”Barbara